mongodb/docs/source/faq/developers.rst

 How does MongoDB provide concurrency?
 -------------------------------------

+MongoDB implements a server-wide reader-writer lock.
+This means that at any one time, only one client may be writing or any number of clients may be reading, but that reading and writing cannot occur simultaneously.

+The lock is scoped to a single primary node.
+In a sharded cluster, the lock applies to each individual shard, not to the whole cluster.

+A more granular approach to locking will appear in MongoDB v2.2.
+For now, several yielding optimizations exist to mitigate the coarseness of the lock.
+These include:

+- Yielding on long operations.
+Queries and updates that operate on multiple document may yield to writers

+- Yielding on page faults.
+If an update or query is likely to trigger a page fault, then the operation will yield to keep from blocking other clients for the duration of the page fault.

 What is the compare Order for BSON types?
 -----------------------------------------

-MongoDB permits documents within a single collection to have common values that hold data of different :term:`BSON` types.
-For instance, the following documents may exist within a single document.
+MongoDB permits documents within a single collection to have fields with different :term:`BSON` types.
+For instance, the following documents may exist within a single collection.

 .. code-block:: javascript